 As you’ll recall, we last saw Neverland when its story was functionally complete, raising the question of what on earth Aqua’s visit was going to entail.
 Well, whatever it is, we open on Slightly and Cubby, who discover a scroll on the ground in the First Nations’ Camp.
 They both make a break for it, Slightly shouting “I’m gonna be the leader!” when all of a sudden Aqua appears from around a corner and collects the scroll before them, seemingly ignorant to their very presence even after all the running and shouting!

 Peter Pan descends at this point to announce that since Aqua picked up the scroll first, that means she’s going to be the leader and gets to share a paopu fruit with Kairi.
 Urm… wait, no, just the first thing.
 He also identifies the scroll as a treasure map, and the Lost Boys say that they’re on an “expatition.”
-Um number two, I do believe the word is “expotition.”
+Um again: I do believe the word is “expotition.”
 In any event, Cubby catches on to Aqua’s confusion and explains that they’re on a treasure hunt.
 Oh, good, two of Aqua’s second set of worlds are complete wastes of time.

 Aqua agrees with me and tries to pass off the map, but when Peter puts his foot down and threatens to call off the game, she’s bullied into helping out.
 Aqua tries to work out the map, but the boys are impatient and, despite giving the impression that Aqua learned something from the map, Peter ends up calling all the shots anyways, so it doesn’t really matter.
 After briefly passing around names, Aqua introduces herself and Peter indicates that he knows her (after Ven’s visit) but he’s a shit and refuses to elaborate, instead dragging everyone off to Mermaid Lagoon.